 If you've been reading up on gut health, then you may have heard of inulin.

 Inulin is a fiber that has been linked to several health benefits, and is added to many foods.
+It can be purchased as a supplement in many health food stores and online.

 However, some people have concerns about its side effects and how well it works.